k9w/instructions/httpdApache.md

 </VirtualHost>
 ```

-We'll uncomment the redirect later, after we generate our TLS
+We'll uncomment the `Redirect` later, after we generate our TLS
 certificate for https.

 Save and exit httpd-vhosts.conf.